 "ADCB (Abu Dhabi Commercial Bank) won an award for the best internet banking system in the Middle East.
 When we sat down with them, they wanted something flexible and new.
 People don't use their credit cards, out of a certain fear.
 But with MOBIbucks, they can create an account without a card," says Alshobaki.
 Ultimately, he doesn't see MOBIbucks replacing credit cards, but rather making them redundant when it comes to small purchases.

-While MOBIbucks may face regional competition from mobile payment service M-Net, which launched in October last year in Kuwait, it will compete not just by expanding into other countries, but also by offering several other services, such as loyalty programs at its vendors.
+While MOBIbucks may face regional competition from mobile payment service M-Net, which launched in 2005 in Kuwait, not much has been heard from M-Net recently.
+MOBIbucks will compete not just by expanding into other countries, but also by offering several other services, such as loyalty programs at its vendors.
 "A coffeshop can run an SMS campaign, in which they send vouchers to loyal MOBIbucks users," explains Alshobaki.

 Perhaps most useful for expatriates, MOBIbucks users can transfer cash across borders with minimal fees.
 "More than $100 billion a year is transferred out of Saudi Arabia," says Alshobaki.
 "We hope to capture a percentage of that amount by making cross-border transfer very simple."
 In a region where many work in the Gulf and transfer capital to families abroad, this may come to encompass a larger part of MOBIbucks' business than daily purchases.